Patricia L. Turner: Education

 She continued her training as an intern and resident in surgery at the Howard University Hospital.
 During residency, Turner spent two years as a senior staff fellow in the National Heart, Lung, and Blood Institute of the National Institutes of Health.
 Her work there focused on dysregulation of sodium transport in the kidney and nitric oxide's role in the changing abundance of nephron transporter proteins.

 Turner's fellowship training in minimally invasive and laparoscopic surgery was completed at the Icahn School of Medicine at Mount Sinai, Weill Cornell Medicine, and Columbia University Irving Medical Center.

 Turner earned a Master of Business Administration from the Robert H. Smith School of Business in 2020.

 Career

 Turner spent eight years in academic practice on the faculty of the University of Maryland School of Medicine where she was the surgery residency program director and medical director of the surgical acute care unit.
-A former adjunct professor in surgery at the Feinberg School of Medicine, Turner is currently a clinical associate professor of surgery in the department of surgery at the Pritzker School of Medicine.
+A former adjunct professor in surgery at the Feinberg School of Medicine, Turner is currently a clinical professor of surgery in the department of surgery at the Pritzker School of Medicine.

 In October 2011, Turner was named director of the American College of Surgeons' Division of Member Services.
 She left this role at the beginning of 2022, after assuming the position of executive director of the organization.

 Turner was elected as president of the Society of Black Academic Surgeons (2016 to 2017) and was the first woman to serve in that role.